newkedison/android-battery-monitor/README.markdown

 ###Compile form source code

-If you want to compile the source code and sign with your own key, you can clone this project and compile it yourself.
+If you want to compile the source code and sign with your own key, you can clone this project and compile it yourself, just bear in mind a few things:

+* The projects are set up to be built by Ant, not by Eclipse.
+If you wish to use the code with Eclipse, you will need to create a suitable Android Eclipse project and import the code and other assets.

+* You should delete build.xml from the project, then run `android update project -p ...` (where ... is the path to a project of interest) on those projects you wish to use, so the build files are updated for your Android SDK version.

-**NOTE**: In order to reuse some code, I had extract them into another repo.
+* In order to reuse some code, I had extract them into another repo.
 You can find them in [newkedison/android-library](https://github.com/newkedison/android-library).
 You must clone this library repo too, and put these two repos in the same folder.

-Because I develop it with [VIM](http://www.vim.org) and [eclim](http://eclim.org) and compile it by command line, if you also prefer command line, you can easily run this command to build a **signed debug version**(make sure the `adb` and `ant` is in you PATH):
+You can easily run this command to build a **signed debug version**(make sure the `adb` and `ant` is in you PATH):

     ant clean debug